ObEngine/ObEngine/CODESTYLE.md

                                                                 // GOOD: const std::string& group_id

-        [[nodiscard]] bool is_paused() const; // methods returning booleans should be named is_xxx rather than get_xxx };
+        [[nodiscard]] bool is_paused() const; // methods returning booleans should be named is_xxx rather than get_xxx

+        void set_static(bool static_); // when a variable name clashes with a C++ keywork
+                                       // add a trailing underscore to fix the collision };

     Animation make_animation_from_directory(System::Path path); // functions are snake_case